-In addition to gaining hands-on work experience, interns gather at the Institute on Tuesdays for professional development and management education, focusing mainly on Market-Based Management® (MBM®), a framework for understanding how an organization grows and prospers in the long term.
+In addition to gaining hands-on work experience, interns gather weekly for professional development and management education, focusing mainly on Market-Based Management® (MBM®), a framework for understanding how an organization grows and prospers in the long term.
 Interns learn to apply economic thinking at their organization during the program and build their skills in order to improve well-being by advancing free societies throughout their career.
-Participants generally decide to work 20-40 hours a week, but all interns are required to spend Tuesdays at the Institute for the professional education and training portion of the program.
+Participants generally decide to work 20-40 hours a week, but all interns are required to spend one day a week with Institute faculty for the professional education and training portion of the program.

-Tuesdays at the Institute are varied, but the curriculum usually consists of four broad components:
+Tuesdays at the Institute (for DC-based interns) and Thursday online sessions (for state-based interns) are varied, but the curriculum usually consists of four broad components:

-Group Projects: Interns take educational concepts from theory to practice, applying economic thinking principles in team projects and reflecting on the results.
+- Group Projects (DC-based program only): Interns take educational concepts from theory to practice, applying economic thinking principles in team projects and reflecting on the results.

 All components of the curriculum are mandatory for participants.